|HUBERT (HUUB) CLAESSENS, BASS-BARITONE|

 |>> NEDERLANDSTALIGE LEVENSLOOP||>> BIOGRAPHIE, VERSION FRANCAISE|

-Born in Holland, Mr. Hubert (Huub) Claessens studied at the Conservatory of Music in Maastricht with Mrs Mya Besselink where he graduated “Cum Laude” in Voice, Opera and Classical Saxophone and he was awarded with the Edmond Hustinx Prize 1986.
+Born in Holland, Huub Claessens studied at the Conservatory of Music in Maastricht with Mrs Mya Besselink where he graduated “Cum Laude” in Voice, Opera and Classical Saxophone and was awarded with the Edmond Hustinx Prize 1986.
 He then studied with Margreet Honig.
-During the prestigious Queen Elizabeth Competition in Brussels 1988 he was distinguished as Third Laureate and was also awarded with the special “European Prize of the Art Song”, with highest recommandation by Elisabeth Schwarzkopf.
-This led to many songrecitals all over the world, among others in Brussels, Vienna, Paris, Dublin and Tel-Aviv.
+In 1988 he won the 3rd Prize at the Queen Elisabeth Competition.

-Please contact us to get the latest update of Hubert (Huub) Claessens biography.
+CV-UPDATE : Please contact us to get the latest update of Hubert (Huub) Claessens' biography.